July 6, 2020

 In recessions, all costs go down.
 Office space and real estate become cheaper as vacancies rise due to business contraction and failure.
 Equipment is available often for pennies on the dollar.
-Virtually everything a new business needs to get started is cheaper, including talent.
+Virtually everything a new small business needs to get started is cheaper, including talent.

-It’s also easier for agents to get appointed during a recession because carriers need revenue as they experience top-line declines.
+It’s also easier for successful agents to get appointed during a recession because carriers need revenue as they experience top-line declines.
 Plus, carriers tend to moderate price increases (despite the fundamentals in their books) to retain business and market share.
-As a result, businesses like insurance agencies, which have distribution limited by the maker (in this case, the carrier), also find it’s easier to get access to great products to sell.
+As a result, businesses like insurance agencies, which have distribution limited by the maker (in this case, the carrier), also find it’s easier to get access to great insurance products to sell.

 The COVID-19 crisis represents other unique opportunities for the agency entrepreneur:

-With a 10 percent or greater contraction in the economy during 2020, along with massive unemployment and widespread uncertainty, clearly everyone will be trying to reduce expenses.
-This could literally put every insurance policy in the country up for grabs.
-This means that existing insurance agencies have to focus time and attention on playing defense.
-In addition, experience shows that many agencies will not make the necessary efforts at retention, which adds to this unique, perhaps once-in-a-lifetime opportunity for new agencies to grow revenue rapidly selling insurance to other agency’s customers right under their noses.
+With a 10% or greater contraction in the economy during 2020, along with massive unemployment and widespread uncertainty, clearly everyone will be trying to reduce expenses.
+This could effectively put every insurance policy in the country up for grabs, meaning that existing insurance agencies have to focus time and attention on playing defense.
+Besides, experience shows that many agencies will not make the necessary efforts at retention, which adds to this unique, perhaps once-in-a-lifetime opportunity for new agencies to grow revenue rapidly selling insurance to other agency’s customers right under their noses.

-In addition, COVID-19 is creating a crisis of confidence in the agency system among young employees who believe they work for agencies who can’t or won’t keep up with the times and provide appropriate mentoring and training.
+COVID-19 is creating a crisis of confidence in the agency system among young employees who believe they work for agencies who can’t or won’t keep up with the times and provide appropriate mentoring and training.
 In a recent survey of 400 independent agents conducted for Nationwide Insurance, 62 percent of agents aged 18 to 39 said the virus has them questioning whether to exit the industry.
 This is a huge opportunity for talent recruitment by entrepreneurial start-up agencies.